• Skip to primary navigation

 You can assemble the sausage rolls, place on a baking tray and chill for up to 24 hours before baking.
 Make sure you add the glaze only right before baking.

-How to store
+How do you store them?

 The baked Gluten-Free Sausage Rolls will keep for up to 3 days if stored in the fridge in an airtight container.
 Bring up to room temperature before serving.
 Or you can re-heat in the oven for 5-10 minutes.